moov-io/terms-dictionary/README.md

 - **P2P (Peer-to-Peer)**<a id="p2p"></a>: Payments that involve the transfer of funds between two different parties’ accounts.
 These accounts may be at the same or different financial institutions.
 Examples of P2P include Venmo, Zelle, and Cash App.

 - **partial authorization**<a id="partial-authorization"></a>: During a transaction, when the purchase amount exceeds the cardholder’s credit limit, the issuer can return a partial authorization for funds only up to the amount of the limit.
-At the Point-of-Sale, the merchant then requests an additional method of payment to cover the outstanding balance of the transaction.
+At the point-of-sale, the merchant then requests an additional method of payment to cover the outstanding balance of the transaction.

 - **payment**<a id="payment"></a>: The transfer of value from one end party to another.